 The interior of many of its rooms have walls and ceilings covered in embossed metal, and some of the original brass, glass and hardware have been retained.
 Above the steps of the portico, a sign reads “Milwaukee Wi.”

-The Administration Building is part of a rehabilitation project currently underway.
-Soon, the headquarters building will provide housing for 14 veterans and their families who are homeless or at risk of being homeless.
+The Administration Building was part of a rehabilitation project.
+Today, the headquarters building provides housing for 14 veterans and their families who are homeless or at risk of being homeless.